 The plan expenses and fees are as follows:

-- TD Ameritrade sub-administration fees from January 1, 2021 through July 22, 2021, equal to 0.05% of the average daily net position in each Investment Option. - TDAIM portfolio consulting fees from January 1, 2021 through July 22, 2021, equal to 0.10% of the net daily market value of the Plan assets invested in Aged-Based and Static Investment Options. - Program management fee is equal to 0.12% of the average daily net position in each Investment Option. - State administration fees equal to 0.02% of the average daily net position in each Investment Option.
+- Program management fee is equal to 0.12% of the average daily net position in each Investment Option. - State administration fees equal to 0.02% of the average daily net position in each Investment Option.